SHUFFLESPARSE: Learned Shuffles for Structured Sparse Networks: Abstract

 \section{Abstract}

-Structured sparsity accelerates training and inference on modern GPUs, yet it still trails unstructured dynamic sparse training (DST) in accuracy.
-The shortfall stems from a loss of \emph{expressivity}: whereas a dense layer can realise every possible mask obtained by choosing any $w$ active weights out of $n$, a fixed block, or $N{:}M$ layout explores only a subset of those possibilities.
-We propose to close this gap by learning, for each layer, a single permutation matrix jointly with the structured weight matrix.
-Applied to three canonical structures—block, $N{:}M$ and diagonals—we show that permutation-augmented DST (PA-DST) matches unstructured baselines (RigL, SET) at 90–95\% sparsity on ImageNet-1K (ViT-B/16) and WikiText-103 (GPT-2), yet trains upto 1.21$\times$ and infers up to $2.9\times$ faster.
-The results position \emph{structure + learned permutation} as a sweet-spot between accuracy and efficiency.
+Structured weight sparsity accelerates training and inference on modern GPUs, but it trails unstructured dynamic sparse training (DST) in accuracy especially at extreme sparsity.
+We pinpoint the reason for this difference in performance to a lack of expressivity: a dense layer can implement any pattern of non-zero weights, whereas structured patterns are restricted to only a small set of weight configurations.
+We introduce \MethodName, a single permutation primitive that applies uniformly across DST-from-scratch and one-shot pruning, and across N:M, block etc. We close most of this gap by learning a single permutation matrix jointly with the structured weight matrix.
+When used on three different types of structures (block, N:M, and diagonal), \MethodName is able to reduce the structured-vs-unstructured accuracy gap on ViT-B/16 (ImageNet-1K) and GPT-2 (WikiText-103) at 90–95\% sparsity, while adding minimal inference overhead ($\leq 8.7$\% inference overhead) and preserving any training acceleration the host structure provides.
+The same permutation formulation transfers to one-shot 2:4 pruning of pretrained LLMs, where it improves zero-shot accuracy by 4.6 points on LLaMA-2 7B.
+Together, these results establish learned permutations as a general tool for recovering unstructured-level accuracy from structured sparsity patterns.